Hellenic Radio: History

 After the collapse of the Greek junta, the conservative Karamanlis government brought the main public television channel EIRT under civilian government control.
 It was renamed to Hellenic Broadcasting Corporation (ERT).
 Both the second domestic television channel (later renamed ERT2) and public radio broadcasting however remained under the auspices of the Armed Forces Information Service (YENED).

-Only in 1982, the socialist Papandreou government dissolved YENED and placed all public broadcasting under civilian government control.
+It was only in 1982 that the socialist Papandreou government dissolved YENED and placed all public broadcasting under civilian government control.
 In 1987, the four domestic channels ERA 1, ERA 2, ERA 3 and ERA 4 as well as the multilingual shortwave service Voice of Greece (ERA 5) were consolidated under the new legal structure Hellenic Radio, a subsidiary of the now overarching Hellenic Broadcasting Corporation (ERT).

 The same 1987 law provided for the establishment of municipal and private-sector stations.
 This wasn't before the first municipal station Athens 98.4 FM already went on air on 31 May 1987 without a proper license, but backed by then-mayor of Athens Miltiadis Evert.
 Subsequently a number of stations opened and state radio gradually declined in both audience and importance, with large media corporations gaining ground.
 By 2002, Hellenic Radio however still maintained 19 regional stations throughout the country.

+On 11 June 2013, ERA continued its operation with 15 local stations.
+At the beginning of 2018, trial digital broadcasts began in Attica on the frequency 12C (227.36 MHz).